 - Strict reserve – Hajdučki i Rožanski kukovi

-Guides for certain stages of Via Adriatica Trail can be found here.
+Guides for certain stages of Via Adriatica Trail are available here.

 If you want to join the Via Adriatica team, donate to the project or help it some other way, read this information.